culturedigitalskills/2024-storytelling-3d-data/episodes/sketchfab.Rmd

 - Tags
 - Who can see the 3D model giving options such as public, private or password protected
 - Whether to allow comments on this model
-- Whether to allow texture inspection.
+- Whether to allow texture inspection
 - Whether it is age-restricted
 - Whether people can download the 3D model